|

 signal frequencies ranging from DC to the gigahertz region i.e. contact resistance, effects of surface finish and surface

-contaminant layers on resistance, temperature rise, interface embrittlement, etc. This part of the course emphasizes hands-on applications with minimal
+contaminant layers on resistance, temperature rise, interface embrittlement, etc. The course may also be customized to focus on relevant properties of arcs in circuit-interruption switches.
+Regardless of areas of focus, the course emphasizes hands-on applications with minimal

 reliance on mathematical formulations,